voc/voctopublish/README.md

 This is a glue script that reads information from the C3TT [1] and talks to voctoweb [2], youtube [3], twitter [4] and mastodon [5].

-It publishes recordings an handles all necessary steps like thumbnail generation
+It publishes recordings and handles all necessary steps like thumbnail generation

 ## Dependencies
 ### Debian / Ubuntu